carlescliment/calendar-bundle/README.md

         }
     }

-WARNING: If your bundles includes its own routing file, remember to delete it or completely override the parent bundle paths.
+WARNING: If your bundle includes its own routing file, remember to delete it or completely override the parent bundle paths.

 ### 2. Map an Event class